rstudio/rstudio-conf-2022-program/machine-learning/tidysynthesis-r-package.md

 talk_id: 22119
 talk_slug: tidysynthesis-r-package
 talk_type: regular
+talk_tags: [modeling, tool]
 session_slug: machine-learning
-block: 3-9-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: The tidysynthesis R package
+talk_title: "The tidysynthesis R package"
 # A short version of the title, suitable for small displays
 talk_title_short: The tidysynthesis R package
 # A link to your talk's materials, when ready